How to make sugarcane juice in Vietnam? Video by Scooter Saigon Tour

 Therefore, sugar-cane juice is so popular in Vietnam and is easily obtained by grinding cane stalks alongside other popular beverages.
 Sugar cane vendors advertise their wares openly, with a bucket of sugar cane stalks in front of their stalls.
 Previously, sugar-cane juice was sold in small plastic bags filled with ice and tied at the open end with an elastic band around a straw.
 Buyers could then suck the drink out through the straw.
 The juice is served from distinctive metal carts with a machine which brings out a sweet juice.
 The juice is extracted from sugar cane and grinding residues which constitute a kind of fibers are thrown into a wooden crate.
-The juice is usually then mixed with juice from the calamansi, a tiny sour citrus fruit that smells like a mandarin.
+The sugarcane juice is usually then mixed with the juice of calamansi – a tiny sour citrus fruit that smells like mandarin.

-Moreover, at the present, sugar cane juice in with many flavors becomes a high-class beverage in Vietnam and are in menu of luxury cafés and restaurants.
+Moreover, at the present, sugar cane juice in with many flavors becomes a high-class beverage in Vietnam and are on menus of luxury cafés and restaurants.

 If you come to Vietnam, give it a try and you can feel free to enjoy a glass of sugar cane juice (considered the second best drink in the world after the orange juice) and you don’t have to worry whether it meets the standard of food safety or not.